Day 88: Cold Springs Station to Fallon

 I went to my tent not long after the sunset.
 During the night, I heard someone else coming inside the campsite and set up a tent.
 Other than that, I slept well.

 The next morning, I woke up early.
 The sun still hasn’t risen over the mountains yet.
-After packing up everything, I started riding some time before 6 AM.
+After packing up everything, I started riding before 6 AM.

 The weather was cooler and it was a slight downhill in the beginning.
 I rode to Middlegate and waited for the restaurant to open at 7.
 I had two danishes and a cup of coffee.
 That about all they had at that time.